My Tokyo Guide

 The airport also offers luggage delivery to the airport from your accommodation, or from the airport to your accommodation.

-Currency exchange is available at several locations in the international terminal (Terminal 3), and one location each in Terminals 1 & 2.
+Currency exchange is available at several locations in the Terminals 2 & 3, and one location each in Terminal 1.
 ATMs from most of the big Japanese banks are available throughout both terminals.
 Generally speaking, the Seven (as in Seven-Eleven) Bank ATMs get along best with international cards.

-Over a dozen rental car agencies, including Japanese and international companies, offer car rental out of Haneda.
+Over a dozen rental car agencies, including Japanese and international companies, offer car rental out of Haneda Airport.
 Most are clustered around Terminals 1 & 2, although some are a bit up the road from the airport.
-If necessary, you’ll get a ride on a shuttle to your car.
+If necessary, you'll get a ride on a shuttle to your car.

 Haneda Airport has a fully functioning post office.
 It is located in the Market Place on the first floor of Terminal 1.

-The international terminal (Terminal 3) has a few mailboxes you can use to post mail, but no post office.
+The Terminal 3 has a few mailboxes you can use to post mail, but no post office.

-Haneda is far more than just an airport; it's a fascinating destination in itself, with a wealth of food, shopping and attractions.
-Air enthusiasts can enjoy the observation decks, tour the Japan Airlines facilities and even stay the night in a “first class cabin” hotel.
+Haneda Airport is far more than just an airport; it's a fascinating destination in itself, with a wealth of food, shopping and attractions.
+Air enthusiasts can enjoy gazing out at planes from the observation decks, and touring the Japan Airlines facilities.
 If you have a longer layover, near the airport, the Jonanjima Seaside Park is a pleasant place for strolling along Tokyo Bay.

-Haneda has some excellent food.
-The international terminal (Terminal 3) is home to Edo Ko-ji, a street modeled on the Tokyo of samurai days with restaurants serving classics such as sushi and yakitori (grilled chicken skewers).
+Haneda Airport has some excellent food.
+The Terminal 3 is home to Edo Ko-ji, a street modeled on the Tokyo of samurai days with restaurants serving classics such as sushi and yakitori (grilled chicken skewers).

 Both Terminals 1 & 2 have lots of food options—including some fancy Japanese ones if you want to eat one more great Japanese meal before you depart—and several cafes, about 100 shops in total between them.

-You can find dozens of duty free shops in the international terminal (Terminal 3), most of which are located at Gates 109-111 or Gates 112-114.
-At Tokyo Pop Town on the fifth floor before security checks, there are stores selling merchandise featuring some of Japan’s most popular characters and the Hakuhinkan Toy Park, and it’s an amazing place to take your kids.
+You can find dozens of duty free shops in the Terminal 3, most of which are located at Gates 109-111 or Gates 112-114.
+At Tokyo Pop Town on the fifth floor before security checks, there are stores selling merchandise featuring some of Japan's most popular characters and the Hakuhinkan Toy Park, and it's an amazing place to take your kids.

-At Terminals 1 & 2, you’ll find several great places to buy little Japanese gifts to take back home for friends and loved ones.
+At Terminal 1, you'll find several great places to buy little Japanese gifts to take back home for friends and loved ones.

-The international terminal (Terminal 3) has lounges for Japan Airlines, All Nippon Airways and Cathay Pacific (if you have status on another airline, check and see if you are in one of these airlines’ alliances), as well as a Sky Lounge that can be accessed for a relatively modest sum, and waiting rooms that you can rent.
+The Terminal 3 Departure Lobby has lounges for Japan Airlines, All Nippon Airways and Cathay Pacific (if you have status on another airline, check and see if you are in one of these airline's alliances), as well as a Sky Lounge that can be accessed for a relatively modest sum, and waiting rooms that you can rent.

 There are several hotel options around the airport, whether you have a late flight, an early start, or you have a layover and just need to sleep for a few hours.

 The Haneda Excel Hotel Tokyu and Royal Park Hotel Tokyo Haneda are both located within Haneda.
-Hotels around the airport include the Keikyu Ex Inn Haneda Airport, Hotel MyStays Haneda, and Hotel JAL City Haneda Tokyo, all of which offer free shuttle service to and from the airport.
+Hotels around the airport include the Keikyu Ex Inn Haneda, Hotel MyStays Haneda, and Hotel JAL City Haneda Tokyo, all of which offer free shuttle service to and from the airport.

-The Royal Park Hotel Tokyo Haneda has some rooms available for transit (Gates 112-114, 3F, International Terminal) if you need a shower and/or a short rest during a layover.
+First Cabin Haneda Terminal 1 provides compact spaces for rest, modeled after the first class cabin on an airplane.
+The Royal Park Hotel Tokyo Haneda has rooms available for customers in transit (Gates 112-114, 3F, Terminal 3) if you need a shower and/or a short rest during a layover.

-Neighborhoods near Haneda with good lodging options include Omori, Magome and Kamata.
-Many of the hotels run their own free airport shuttle buses to Haneda.
+Neighborhoods near Haneda Airport with good lodging options include Omori, Magome and Kamata.
+Many of the hotels run their own free airport shuttle buses to Haneda Airport.

-If you do stay relatively close to Haneda, you could check out Ikegami Honmonji, a temple with many centuries of history, or Senzokuike Park, which is popular with families for its pretty walking paths and large pond that you can paddle around in using a small, swan-shaped boat!
+If you do stay relatively close to Haneda Airport, you could check out Ikegami Honmonji, a temple with many centuries of history, or Senzokuike Park, which is popular with families for its pretty walking paths and large pond that you can paddle around in using a small, swan-shaped boat.